devcodes9/web-research-agent/README.md

 - **Google Search API**: Used for performing web searches.
 The `get_google_search_tool` function initializes the search tool, which is then used to fetch search results for the query.
 - **BeautifulSoup**: Used in the `web_scraper_tool` to parse HTML and extract text content from web pages.
 - **httpx**: An asynchronous HTTP client used for making requests to fetch web pages and check `robots.txt`.
+- **AzureOpenAIEmbeddings**: The agent uses Azure OpenAI's embedding service to generate vector representations of the query and snippets for relevance ranking.
+These embeddings are stored and retrieved using Chroma DB.
+- **AzureOpenAI**: The agent uses Azure OpenAI's LLM for query analysis, content generation, and result aggregation.
+It powers the `analyze_query` and `run_result_aggregator_tool` functions.
 - **RobotFileParser**: Ensures that the agent respects `robots.txt` rules when scraping websites.
 - **Embeddings**: The agent uses an embedding service (e.g., OpenAI embeddings) to generate vector representations of the query and snippets for relevance ranking.
+- **Chroma DB**: A vector database used to store and retrieve embeddings efficiently during the URL selection process and content analysis.
+The `get_relevant_documents` method is used to retrieve the most relevant chunks for the query.

 These tools are integrated via modular functions in the `tools/` and `utils/` directories, making it easy to swap or update them if needed.